The following elements highlight the RHUA World Series participation guidelines for umpires. This list hits the highlights but is not fully inclusive.

 - All umpires are required to bring their plate equipment to every scheduled game in case of an emergency.

-Request an application to join Roy Hobbs Umpires Assn (RHUA) to work Florida events and review dress guidelines.
+Request an application to join the Roy Hobbs Umpires Association (RHUA) to work Roy Hobbs events.